Venkateswara-Sahu/banking-api/README.md

 # 🏦 Banking API - Test Automation Suite

-A full-stack **API Test Automation Project** for a mock banking system, developed as part of an SDET internship preparation for **CRED**.

 Built using **Flask**, **Pytest**, **Docker**, and **Jenkins**, this project demonstrates backend development, RESTful API automation, CI/CD integration, and containerized testing workflows.

 ---